Economic development agenda

 The report was produced by London First on behalf of the London Enterprise Panel, with detailed analysis being done by McKinsey & Co.
 It is the result of over 12 months’ work and has involved over 400 stakeholders from business, London government, central government, as well as universities and others.
 For more detail please see the associated report and ‘London 2036 key messages’ documents.

-Download and read our publications on Economic Competitiveness.
+Download and read our publications on Economic development agenda.

 - Reports (1 documents)